faalqa/MyStore-Angular-Project/README.md

 Click on `Cart` from the page header to view your cart

-Increase the quantity of product to Zero to remove the product from your cart
+Decrease the quantity of product to Zero to remove the product from your cart

 Click `Clear Cart` to demove All Product